Arizona Sales Tax & Audit Guide

 I Should Have Collected Arizona Sales Tax, But I Didn't

-1. Register and pay back taxes, penalties, and interest, or
+1. Register and pay the full tax liability (including accrued interest and penalties), or

-2. Complete a VDA to cut penalties (and, in some cases, reduce your tax liability and avoid interest).
+2. Complete a Voluntary Disclosure Agreement (VDA) to potentially cut penalties (and, in some cases, reduce your tax liability).

 Here is what you need to know about each option to make the best decision for your business:

 Option 1: Register to Pay Back Taxes, Penalties, and Interest.

 A VDA is not always cost-effective if the past liabilities and penalties are minimal.
 Sometimes the best solution for a business is to register with Arizona and pay your outstanding balance.
 Be cautious of the tax professionals that recommend a VDA in these cases.
 They may be looking to make a buck rather than looking out for your best interests.

 - Your nexus with Arizona is less than 4 years.

 - Your accrued penalty is LESS than the professional fees necessary to process the VDA.

 - Your business does NOT have a TPT collected issue (i.e., you never charged and collected Arizona TPT from customers).

 Beware: Registering does not generally end past liabilities and you may have increased risk of audit.